 In a 4- cup glass measuring cup, beat the egg yolks until combined.
 Slowly whisk in about a 1/2 cup of the hot half and half, then transfer the egg mixture back to the saucepan*.
 Cook the egg mixture over medium heat, whisking constantly, until it is slightly thickened, about 2 minutes.

-Quickly but carefully pour the hot mixture* into the food processor with the chopped chocolate.
+Quickly but carefully pour the hot mixture* into the food processor (affiliate link) with the chopped chocolate.
 Whiz it around for about 30-45 seconds until smooth and the chocolate is melted.
 Whiz until the chocolate is completely melted, then quickly (it starts to firm up pretty fast) strain the mixture through a sieve back into the measuring cup (the measuring cup makes it easier to pour into the ramekins) or a bowl.

 Pour the mixture into 8 small ramekins (tea/coffee cups or a wine glass work great too) and refrigerate until the pots de crème are set and chilled, at least 6 hours or overnight.
 Wait until completely cooled to wrap with plastic, so condensation doesn’t form and makes your pots de creme soggy.